bcomnes/bret.io/src/blog/2025/its-time-to-install-steamos-3.7/README.md

 ### Prep Tips

-- The recovery image installs SteamOS 3.5.
+- The recovery image installs SteamOS ~~3.5~~ 3.7 or later.
+Descrete GPUs just work now.
 - SteamOS 3.5 has limited hardware support.
 On desktop systems, enable integrated graphics and plug your monitor directly into the integrated HDMI or DisplayPort during installation.
 - Some discrete GPUs I tested failed to boot SteamOS 3.5.
 I don’t recommend trying them.
 Use iGPUs for the initial install, then switch back to a discrete GPU once you’re on 3.7.